urfdvw/react-local-file-system/docs/logs.md

 - Prepare for the folder view Component
 - Use basic routing via "window.location.pathname"
 - changed the connection message to include "connection lost info"

+# error happens when removing non empty folder
+- only happens on the micro controller drive
+- mostly because mac file '._*'
+- solution, remove the . files first before remove the rest